Arthroscopic enabling equipment and implantables. Orthobiologics, wearables and braces are not included in this chapter.

 Welcome to our overview of the sports medicine market.
 This page supplements the sports medicine chapter in THE ORTHOPAEDIC INDUSTRY ANNUAL REPORT®.
 The segment is fast-growing and of strategic importance to the biggest orthopedic companies.

-Sports medicine has some short-term challenges in supply constraints and VBP in China, but it maintains one of the best growth profiles in orthopedics.
-We expect the sports medicine segment to generate just over $7.2 billion in 2024 and grow to $8.4 billion by 2027.
+We expect the sports medicine segment to generate just over $7.5 billion in 2025 and grow to $8.8 billion by 2028.
 We anticipate favorable patient demographics and maturing regenerative products to drive market growth after short-term disruption mitigates.

 Exhibit 1: Worldwide Sports Medicine Sales by Year ($millions)